 Moderator: Mrs. Sally Brosnan

-The Road Cycling Club’s purpose is to help build a community of students at Archbishop Mitty High School who enjoy road biking and getting for a little exercise and fun.
-This is an opportunity for students with a like interest to get to know each other.
-The club is a community meant for students of any level of experience.
-The club introduces group riding to beginner-level riders while still allowing more experienced riders to have fun.
-At least once a quarter, we will go on group rides in the area.
+The Road Cycling Club’s purpose is to help build a community of students with various levels of experience but a shared love of road biking, exercise, and fun.
+The club provides an opportunity for students with a common interest to get to know each other.
+The club introduces group riding to beginner-level riders while offering more experienced riders opportunities to share in the fun.
+At least once a quarter, the club will go on group rides in the area.
 By encouraging students to go on our group rides, we build a supportive cycling community at Archbishop Mitty High School.

 Moderator: Mr. Ryan Olein